Table of Contents

 - Targeted E-Mail Announcements via Listserv Lists

-All university email accounts are automatically subscribed to Temple Now initially.
-As a member of the Temple community, you are encouraged to read these announcements to stay informed.
-Subscription is voluntary.
-You can remove yourself from or add yourself to the list at any time.
+All university email addresses are automatically subscribed to Temple Now.
+As a member of the Temple community, you are encouraged to read the e-newsletter to stay informed; however, subscription is voluntary, and you may remove yourself from the list at any time.

 The TUportal web site allows for two types of announcements: